 Conflicts of interest may arise, for example, through acting as an officer or director of, or the ownership, direct or indirect, of a material financial or other interest (including that of a creditor or debtor) in an organization supplying goods or services to the College; the performance of services to other organizations which do business with the College; the receipt or acceptance of benefits from any organization doing, or seeking to do business with the College; or participation in or taking advantage of any business opportunity or activity in which the College has an interest.
 Employees covered by this policy are expressly prohibited from using their employment position to gain favorable or preferential access to vendors, investment advisors, or organizations for their own benefit.

 All individuals covered by this policy shall complete and file a Conflict of Interest Disclosure Statement with the Secretary of the Board of Trustees (the “Secretary”) annually.
-In order to aid in completing the statement, the College will prepare a list of companies that had material transactions (defined as transactions greater or equal to $50,000 in value) with the College in the prior year and a list of investments held at the end of the fiscal year.
+In order to aid in completing the statement, the College will prepare a list of companies that had material transactions with the College in the prior year and a list of investments held at the end of the fiscal year.